9 Reasons Why It's Never Too Early for Christmas Decorations

 1. It Could Make You Happier

-It turns out that "holiday spirit" isn't just eggnog.
+It turns out that "holiday spirit" isn't just spiked eggnog (although we won't judge if you bust that out now, too).
 People often associate Christmas decorations with feelings of nostalgia and excitement from childhood, several psychotherapists have explained.
-Even if this feeling is mixed with sadness, such as when someone has lost a loved one, decorating may help connect to positive memories of that loved one.
+Even if this feeling is mixed with sadness, such as when someone has lost a loved one, decorating may help connect to positive memories of that friend or family member.

 2. It'll Make Your Neighbors Like You

-A study found that people shown photos of houses rated the residents of a home adorned with Christmas decorations as more friendly and sociable versus houses sans decor.
+A recent scientific study found that people who are shown photos of houses rated the residents of a home adorned with Christmas decorations as more friendly and sociable versus houses sans decor.
 The decorated houses were seen as more "open" or accessible, regardless of whether their inhabitants actually interacted much with their neighbors.
 This makes a lot of sense; if everyone in the neighborhood decorates and you join in, it fosters a sense of community.
-So, go on, display your wreaths with pride—and maybe surprise the family next door with some holiday cookies!
+So, go on, display your Christmas wreaths ($30, Walmart) with pride—and maybe surprise the family next door with some early holiday cookies!

 3. Christmas Desserts

 Did someone say cookies?
-OK, so maybe they aren't technically decor, but we think early holiday baking is a good reason to dust off that Santa-shape cookie jar.
+OK, so maybe they aren't technically decor, but we think early holiday baking is a good reason to dust off that Santa-shape cookie jar ($31, Bed Bath & Beyond).
 Besides, colorful treats are decorations in their own right.
 Desserts are one of the best parts of the holiday season, and there's no reason why you can't enjoy them any day of the year.
 Mix up one or more of these sweet delicacies to get you in the holiday mood.

 Not sure where to start?
-Try the following tasty treats:
+Try making one of these tasty treats:

 4. It's Getting Cold (and Dark)

-You've already broken out the warm scarves and sweaters, so go ahead and pull out the plaid blankets, evergreen-scented candles, and string lights, too.
+As the weather inches closer to freezing in the early winter months, there's really no reason not to get out your coziest Christmas decor.
+You've already broken out the warm scarves and sweaters, so go ahead and pull out the plaid blankets, evergreen-scented candles, and string lights ($5, Target).
 We also think that the coziness of twinkling lights and hot chocolate next to a crackling fire lined with stockings is the perfect way to beat the winter blues.

 5. To Show Off Your DIYs

-Or to get started on them!
-You've got tons of Christmas decoration ideas Pinned, but you don't want to be scrambling to glue and paint things the night before your guests come over.
+Go ahead and show off your holiday DIY projects—or get started on them!
+You've got tons of Christmas decoration ideas saved, but you don't want to be scrambling to glue and paint things the night before your guests come over.
 Make a wreath now, decorate ornaments for the annual exchange, and prep a Christmas card display before all the holiday mail starts coming in.
 We bet you won't be able to resist hanging up your newly made decorations.

 6. To Enjoy Them Longer

 Let's face it—putting up Christmas decorations is fun, but it can also be a lot of work.
-Lugging all of the ornaments and boxes out of the basement or attic is kind of a bummer if you know you'll have to do it all over again to put them away a week later.
+Lugging all of the ornaments and boxes out of the basement or attic is kind of a bummer if you know you'll have to do it all over again to put them away a few weeks later.
 Why not leave more time to sit back and appreciate your efforts?
-You could even mix it up with a new color scheme for your Christmas home decor this year.
+You could even mix it up with a new Christmas color scheme for your home this year.

 7. To Sing a New Tune

 We know people have mixed feelings about this one, but hear us out.
 There's no better time to play Christmas music than while decorating, and many artists release new holiday songs around this time.
 Besides, you've been listening to the same Top 40 hits all year.
 This is Christmas music's time to shine.
-Crank up classics like "Jingle Bells" and "Deck the Halls" and sing along!
+Crank up these still-new holiday albums and tune into the Hallmark Radio station as you wait for this year's new Christmas albums to be released.

 8. To Spend More Time with Family